mspnp/fabrikam-dronedelivery-workload/src/loadtest/readme.md

 However, the narative surounding the tests were captured on Microsoft Docs at [Performance tuning scenario: Multiple backend services](https://docs.microsoft.com/azure/architecture/performance/backend-services).

 Below are excepts from the findings of that excercize.
-While the deployments are no longer available, the matrics that were evaluated are still interesting to review.
+While the deployments are no longer available, the matrics that were evaluated are still interesting to review as are some of the Azure Monitor queries used to gather the results.

 ## Scenarios